Reasons for the literality of the reference to the Jerusalem Temple

 Items already prepared for the 4th temple.

-the temple (as evidenced by the first Jewish marriage there in 2
+rebuild the temple (as evidenced by the first Jewish marriage

 now ready, March 2011.
 Members

-the Knesset begin to campaign for the seemingly innocuous and
+of the Knesset begin to campaign for the seemingly innocuous

 The Temple